 Once diagnosed with terminal cancer, Randy Pausch decides to give his last lecture about the merits of life.

 Seize every day and every moment because it is true that life goes by quickly.
-Help others, move on, and dream big are just a few messages in a book that makes you think differently about life and death.
+Help others, move on, and dream big are just a few messages in this book that makes you think about life and death.

-If you were wheelchair-bound and couldn’t move any of your extremities, would you still want to live?
-One of many heartbreaking books that make you think about terminating a suffering life and the definitions of living a quality life, Me Before You does not end happily ever after.
+Me Before You is one of many heartbreaking books that make you think about terminating a suffering life and the definitions of living a quality life.
+Me Before You does not end happily ever after.

 A somewhat controversial novel in the disabled world, Me Before You introduces boring ‘ole Louisa Clark to Will.
 Will used to be the glam boy living a life of luxury with a hot girlfriend and money from his successful career.
 Now confined to his wheelchair and dependent on everyone for help, he no longer wishes to live.

 Louisa must determine what true love means to her while discovering how to live your life to the fullest.
 Me Before You will bring your to tears, wishing for a different outcome.